syncfusion-content/wpf-docs/wpf/SfTreeGrid/UI-Automation.md

    CodedUITestMethod
    {:.caption}
-7. Now you can drag the Crosshairs on to the UI elements of your WPF SfTreeGrid application and it shows the available properties of the inner UI elements in SfTreeGrid.
+7. Now, drag the Crosshairs to the UI elements of your WPF SfTreeGrid application, and it shows the available properties of the inner UI elements in SfTreeGrid.
-8. You can record the actions made on UI elements by clicking Record button on the CodedUITest builder.
+8. Record the actions made on UI elements by clicking the Record button on the CodedUITest builder.
 For example you can record the action of changing the cell value in SfTreeGrid.
 Click the Pause button to finish the record.